feathersjs/docs/hooks/usage.md

 You can also register multiple hooks at the same time, in the order that you want them executed, when you are registering your service.

 > **Pro Tip:** This is the preferred method because it is bit cleaner and execution order is more apparent.
+As your app gets bigger it is much easier to trace and debug program execution.

 ```js